Dre Campbell Farm

 Queen Anne’s lace, sunflowers, sedum, goldenrod, and fennel are some of the best plants to attract wasps.

-Plants for Praying Mantis
+Plants for Praying Mantises

 There are also other clever ways to attract these helpful predators.
-You can also plant flowers and herbs that bring in their favorite foods—other insects!
+You can plant flowers and herbs that bring in their favorite foods—other insects!

 Plants for Soldier Beetles